Meet our Team

 Homegrown in the Magic City of Billings, Austin is a proud Montanan who ventured across the world to live among the Sasak people of Lombok, Indonesia, serving in community development and ministry.
 During his time there, he studied the Indonesian language and cultural studies at the University of Mataram and grew a love for the nations.
 After returning to the States, he completed his Master of Divinity at Southern Seminary in Louisville, Kentucky.

-Now he's back home in Billings filling up his time with reading books, floating down rivers and hanging out with Nations to Neighbors kids and families and serving his home church, Faith Chapel.
+Now he's back home in Billings, filling his time with reading books, floating down rivers, hanging out with Nations to Neighbors kids and families, and serving his home church, Faith Chapel.

 -